syyunn/rit/README.md

   - Relation to G-Causality
     - Granger causality and transfer entropy are equivalent for Gaussian variables https://arxiv.org/abs/0910.4514

-  - Multivariate Time Series Forecasting with Transfer Entropy Graph
+  - Multivariate Time Series Forecasting with Transfer Entropy Graph (GNN+TE+Granger)

 * note that Transfer Entropy is studied with Granger Causality because of its equivalence on Gaussian Assumption